scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

     the observed variance in your data using less dimensions.
 ICA is a source seperation technique, for example to unmix multiple signals that have been recorded through multiple sensors.
 Doing a PCA first and then an ICA can be useful if you have more sensors than signals.
+For more information see:
+    `the FastICA example from scikits-learn <http://scikit-learn.org/stable/auto_examples/decomposition/plot_ica_blind_source_separation.html>`_.

 To run it, you also need to download the :download:`ica module <ica.py>`.
 In IPython we can time the script: